adamaarbouba/Man_Makefile/README.md

-# Makefile Manpage Project Mostly Made By AI >> ChatGPT And Touched Up By Me
+# Makefile Manpage Project Mostly

 This project is made by AdamAarbouba.
 It adds a simple, fully functional man page for `makefile` so you can use `man makefile` on your system.